space

 The proof of this interpretation can be found in the lies you both told each other.

 You said, “No, I don’t believe that at all.”
-Well, that’s a lie, because your staring at his reflection in the window showed you quite clearly that you did believe he was getting some kind of voyeuristic gratification from you.
+Well, that’s a lie, because your staring at his reflection in the window showed you quite clearly that you did believe he was getting some kind of voyeuristic gratification from listening to you speak about your sexual pleasure.

 And when he said, “Good.
-Because I don’t,” he was lying, and his blushing betrayed his lie.
+Because I don’t,” he wasn’t being earnest and genuine; he was lying, and his blushing betrayed his lie.

-All in all, what happened was a mutual lie, and a mutual lie is the essence of seduction.
+All in all, what occurred was a mutual lie, and a mutual lie is the essence of seduction.
+That is, seduction is subtle game being played while pretending that a game isn’t being played.

-So what do you do?
+So, what can you do?
 If you want to get to the core of the unconscious conflicts that brought you into psychotherapy in the first place, you have to speak about this desire to seduce an older man and all the while claim that you don’t know what you are doing.
 Your psychotherapist, on the other hand, having shown himself a liar, may be “up” for mutual seduction, but whether he is psychoanalytically up to doing the real work of psychotherapy is another matter.
+It will be up to you, then, to be earnest and genuine in pursuing real psychotherapy rather than playing a game of lies.

 Back to the list of questions